 (8) Unpaid parental leave.

-Article 3: When a teacher takes leave for the aforementioned duration, the teacher in charge of the course should seek a substitute from among Yuntech's full-time or part-time teachers, recommended by the department or institute, or request a substitute from the department or institute where they teach.
+Article 3: When a faculty member takes leave for the aforementioned duration, the faculty member in charge of the course should seek a substitute among YunYech's full-time or part-time faculty members and recommend the substitute to the department or institute, or request the department or institute where the he/she teaches to appoint a substitute.
 If there are no suitable teachers within the university with the required course expertise, a qualified teacher from outside the university should be hired to substitute, and paid an hourly fee for substitute teaching.

-Article 4: If a Yuntech teacher takes leave for a duration less than the aforementioned period, the teacher should arrange for make-up classes themselves.
-The substitute teacher should preferably be a full-time teacher from within the university who does not meet the basic teaching hours.
+Article 4: If a YunTech faculty member takes leave for a duration less than the aforementioned period, the faculty member should arrange for make-up classes themselves.
+The substitute faculty member should preferably be a full-time faculty member from within the university who does not meet the basic teaching hours.
 After calculating the total substitute teaching hours, the overtime hours should not exceed 4 hours per week as a principle.
-However, in special circumstances, upon approval, this 4-hour limit may not apply.
+However, in special circumstances, upon approval, this 4-hour limit may be exempt.

-Article 5: During a teacher's leave, if someone else substitutes for their class, the teacher on leave may not receive overtime pay.
+Article 5: During a faculty member's leave, if someone else substitutes for their class, the faculty member on leave may not receive overtime pay.

-Article 6: When hiring a substitute teacher from outside the university, the principle is to hire a teacher of the same level with matching academic expertise.
+Article 6: When hiring a substitute faculty member from outside the university, the principle is to hire a teacher of the same level with matching academic expertise.
 After approval from the department or institute and the President, the teacher may officially start teaching.
 The payment of their hourly fee should not exceed four hours per week.

-Article 7: The hourly fee for substitute teachers is issued according to the substitute teacher's position and is paid from the university's annual personnel expenses.
+Article 7: The hourly fee for substitute faculty members is issued according to the their position and is paid from the university's annual personnel expenses.

-Article 8: When a teacher takes long-term leave and arranges for a substitute, they should fill out the "Faculty Leave Form", "Summary Table of Substitute Teaching during Teachers' Leave", and attach the "Application Form for Changes in Teaching Arrangements" for each course that requires a substitute.
-After approval from the department or institute head, the forms should be submitted to relevant units (including the Personnel Office for checking the total leave hours and the Office of Academic Affairs for checking the "Summary Table of Substitute Teaching during Teachers' Leave") for approval by the President.
+Article 8: When a faculty member takes long-term leave and arranges for a substitute, they should fill out the "Faculty Leave Form", "Summary Table of Substitute Teaching during Faculty Members' Leave", and attach the "Application Form for Changes in Teaching Arrangements" for each course that requires a substitute.
+After approval from the department or institute supervisors, the forms should be submitted to relevant units (including the Personnel Office to check the total leave hours and the Office of Academic Affairs to check the "Summary Table of Substitute Teaching during Faculty Members' Leave") for approval by the President.

-Article 9: The arrangement for make-up classes and substitute teaching for part-time teachers at Yuntech who take leave should be handled in the same way as for full-time teachers.
-Part-time teachers taking leave during the teaching period should follow the "Regulations for the Appointment of Part-time Teachers in Universities and Colleges".
+Article 9: The arrangement for make-up classes and substitute teaching for part-time faculty members at YunTech who take leave should be handled in the same way as for full-time faculty members.
+Part-time faculty members taking leave during the teaching period should follow the "Regulations for the Appointment of Part-time Faculty Members in Universities and Colleges".
 The issuance of hourly fees, make-up class hourly fees, and substitute teaching hourly fees should all be handled according to the aforementioned regulations.

-Article 10: These guidelines are implemented after being passed by Yuntech's administrative meeting and approved by the President.
+Article 10: These guidelines are implemented after being passed by YunTech's administrative meeting and approved by the President.
 The same applies when amendments are made.